7 Best Upcycled Clothing Brands for Women & Men

 Ships to: UK and US with free delivery

-The brand operates on a zero waste philosophy, sourcing discarded garments from vintage warehouses across the UK and breathing new life into materials destined for landfill.
-Their signature contrast-panel jeans exemplify their fabric-first approach, where each piece begins with the discovered material rather than a predetermined design.
+The brand operates on a zero-waste philosophy, sourcing discarded garments from vintage warehouses across the UK and breathing new life into materials destined for landfill.

-E.L.V Denim has gained recognition in the fashion industry, winning awards including the BFC Fashion Trust Fund and Innovate UK's Women in Innovation Award.
-This proves that upcycling fashion can be a successful business model if done well!
+E.L.V Denim has won industry awards awards including the BFC Fashion Trust Fund and Innovate UK's Women in Innovation Award.
+This just proves that upcycling fashion can be a successful business model if done well!

 KEY FACTS